Long Island Homicide Defense Attorney Serving Suffolk & Nassau Counties

 The accomplished team at The Matera Law Firm boasts nearly three decades of combined legal experience.
 Our firm employs former prosecutors with the knowledge necessary to build a powerful defense.

-In the case of personal injury claims, we charge no fees unless we win.
 For criminal defense cases, we work tirelessly to undermine prosecutors’ arguments and pursue positive outcomes for our clients.